min2ha/ukwa-site/content/target/57466/index.en.md

   "subject": null
 }

-# Mirror Online: Gamer forced to quit "addiction" after piling on weight as his obsession meant he only paused gaming to go to toilet

 Article regarding Wahaab Ahsan, a 16 year old from Leicester who developed an addiction to online gaming.